-And while this might not be the most feature rich gaming chair on the market, it does come with some perks that further magnify its value.
-A rocking function helps relax between long gaming sessions, and the height has a decent range of adjustment range - a feature best used by those who regularly transition between their favorite TV-connected consoles and a monitor-based PC gaming rig.
+And while this might not be the most feature-rich gaming chair on the market, it does come with some perks that further magnify its value.
+A rocking function helps you relax between long gaming sessions, and the height has a decent range of adjustment - a feature best used by those who regularly transition between their favorite TV-connected consoles and a monitor-based PC gaming rig.

 4. RESPAWN-900 Racing Style Reclining Gaming Chair

 At first blush, the Respawn-900 looks like a barber chair from the next century, but those design sensibilities are all in service of one of the best PC gaming chair models in terms of amenities.
 The most obvious benefit here is the extendable footrest that lets you recline more naturally.
 It's a more than generous consolation for this gaming chair's inability to tilt to a full 180 degrees.
 This gaming chair also excels at making sure everything you need is within reach.
 A cup holder and a convenient side pouch cover all the fundamentals.

 Then there's the ergonomics of the chair itself.
 Segmented padding provides a distinctive shape that provides targeted and contoured comfort to every part of your back.
 This is a great gaming chair in general, but it's especially exceptional for console gaming, particularly because it doesn't even come with the option for wheels.

 5. GTRACING Ergonomic Gaming Chair